 Although most groundwater sources and aquifers have the ability to regenerate, some refill so slowly that they are considered to be non-renewable.
-Of 122 billion cubic meters of water pumped from the ground in the U.S. each year, a fifth is non-renewable. $^{2}\,$ A quarter of A quarter of all water tables under irrigated land in the U.S. is falling, and pumping from the Ogallala aquifer in the High Plains of Texas has cut the area's water supply by one-fourth.
-Manv countries experience falling water tables, showing use beyond sustainable levels.
+Of 122 billion cubic meters of water pumped from the ground in the U.S. each year, a fifth is non-renewable.
+A quarter of all water tables under irrigated land in the U.S. is falling, and pumping from the Ogallala aquifer in the High Plains of Texas has cut the area's water supply by one-fourth.
+Many countries experience falling water tables, showing use beyond sustainable levels.

 Land subsidence and saltwater intrusion may follow this unwise pumping.
 Mexico City, Beijing, China, the Central Valley of California, and the Texas coast have all experienced dropping land mass due to "mining" of water.
-4 In many coastal areas, harmful saltwater may replace fresh water pumped from the ground.
+In many coastal areas, harmful saltwater may replace fresh water pumped from the ground.

 Surface flows may also suffer serious depletion.
 In Soviet Central Asia, drawing for irrigation on flows that feed the Aral Sea caused the surface of that water body to shrink by 30%, and rivers which serve half the Soviet Union's irrigated land nearly dry up in some years.
 We often lower river flows in the U.S. by 60 to 80%, though biologists recommend leaving at least 60% of the flow in the river.
+6 on periodic flooding for the completion of their life cycles.
+When dams are built and flood-waters subdued, some migrating fish can't make their way back to headwaters to spawn.
+Normal, naturally timed floodwater surges act on the fish both physiologically, to signal the "run," and physically, to provide the needed volume of flow.

 These reduced flows disturb animal and plant habitats and cropland in the stream and river communties.
 Beside the obvious effects of a decreased flow, such as warming, deoxygenation, siltation, and colonization by weedy aquatic vegetation, less visible effects result too.
-Some species, for instance, depend on periodic flooding for the completion of their life cycles.
-When dams are built and floodwaters subdued, some migrating fish can't make their way back to headwaters to spawn.
-Normal, naturally timed floodwater surges act on the fish both physiologically, to signal the "run," and physically, to provide the needed volume of flow.
+Some species, for instance, depend